Probate Law FAQ

 When someone dies, unpaid bills become the responsibility of the estate.
 Probate sets certain procedures and timelines for how claims should be made; the law can be found at 18-A M.R.S.A. §§ 3-701 to 3-721.
 The Personal Representative of the estate, once appointed by the probate court, has the authority to transfer the deceased person’s funds into a new estate account and to use these funds to pay the estate’s bills.
-If someone else pays an expense of the estate, the Personal Representative would have the authority to reimburse that payment as long as the Personal Representative deems it to be a valid payment.
+If someone else pays an expense of the estate, the Personal Representative has the authority to reimburse that payment as long as the Personal Representative deems it to be a valid payment.
 Some clients have worried that their deceased parents’ debts or bills become their responsibility.
 That is not the case.
 Port City Legal can help you determine whether claims are legitimate and manage these expenses.

 WHAT ARE GUARDIANSHIP PROCEEDINGS?